City of Peterborough Website 705-742-7777

 MUSE: International Film Festival.
 Presented by the Peterborough Museum & Archives and the Toronto International Film Festival Group, bringing Canadian and International Film to Peterborough since 1998.
 Screenings at Galaxy Cinema, Water Street, Peterborough.Occuring during January to April on Sunday afternoons and Monday evenings.
 Rush tickets are always available at the MUSE Courtesy Desk in Galaxy Theatre, one half hour before each film begins.
 Cost: $15 (taxes included)

 ReFrame Peterborough International Film Festival ReFrame celebrates the latest works created by film and video makers from our community, Canada and around the world.
 We select films that will develop the audience's appreciation and awareness of arts and culture in contemporary media.
-January 2014
+January 23 to 25th 2015

-Santa Claus Parade - 38th Annual Kinsmen Parade - Starts from City Hall to Morrow Park 5:00 PM to 6:30 PM.
-This year's theme is Christmas and the Movies! (for 2012)
+Santa Claus Parade - 40th Annual Kinsmen Parade - Starts from City Hall to Morrow Park 4:45 PM to 6:30 PM on Saturday December 6th 2014.

-Snofest: Celebrate the 36th anniversary of Snofest Peterborough with fun events throughout the month of January 2013.
-Some exciting new events planned for this year include: Pony Rides, a Curling Bonspiel, Sno Jamming Family Day at Armour Hill, a Youth Art Show and Sale and a Library Story time, plus even more family fun at the Carnival on the Hill at the Peterborough Museum and Archives on January 19, 2013
+Snofest: Celebrate the 38th anniversary of Snofest Peterborough with fun events throughout the month of January 2015.
+Some exciting new events planned for this year include: Pony Rides, a Curling Bonspiel, Sno Jamming Family Day at Armour Hill, a Youth Art Show and Sale and a Library Story time, plus even more family fun at the Carnival on the Hill at the Peterborough Museum and Archives

 Kawartha Now - what is happening in Peterborough and surrounding area